Ishe Komborera Africa

 "Ishe Komborera Africa" (Shona for: God Bless Africa), also called "Ishe Komborera Zimbabwe" (Shona for: God Bless Zimbabwe), was the Zimbabwean national anthem from 1980 to 1994.
 It was the country's first national anthem after gaining independence in 1980.
 It is a translation of 19th-century South African schoolteacher Enoch Sontonga's popular African hymn "Nkosi Sikelel' iAfrika" into Zimbabwe's native Shona and Ndebele languages.

 The song was first translated into Shona in the early 20th century and was initially popular with all sections of society in Southern Rhodesia.
-Following Rhodesia's Unilateral Declaration of Independence, it was polarized as a symbol of the Zimbabwe liberation movement.
+Following Rhodesia's Unilateral Declaration of Independence, it was polarised as a symbol of the Zimbabwe liberation movement.
 It was adopted in 1980 following Zimbabwe's independence as a show of solidarity with other African movements in countries under apartheid.
 It was replaced as the national anthem of Zimbabwe in 1994 by "Simudzai Mureza wedu weZimbabwe" (Shona for: Raise Our Zimbabwean Flag) as part of a move to adopt a uniquely Zimbabwean composition for use as the national anthem, but it still remains very popular in the country.